-On October 22, 2004, the American Jobs Creation Action (the "AJCA") was signed into law and the AJCA contains many tax provisions expected to affect us over the next several years as those provisions become effective.
-We are continuing to review these provisions and their application to some of our businesses to evaluate the effect these changes may have on income taxes included in our consolidated financial statements.
-The AJCA provides for the deduction for U.S. federal income tax purposes of 85% of certain foreign earnings that are repatriated, as defined in the AJCA.
-We may elect to apply this provision to qualifying earnings repatriations in 2005.
-We will commence an evaluation of the effects of the repatriation provision in the second quarter of 2005.
-The AJCA also provides for a domestic manufacturing deduction for U.S. federal income tax purposes.
-We will not benefit from this deduction until the date in the future that the U.S. federal tax losses have been fully absorbed.
-We will continue to apply t he rules under the extraterritorial income exclusion under the AJCA transition rules in 2005 and 2006.
+On October 22, 2004, the American Jobs Creation Act ("AJCA") was signed into law.
+AJCA contains many tax provisions that may affect us over the next several years as those provisions become effective.
+AJCA provides for the deduction for U.S. federal income tax purposes of 85% of certain foreign earnings that are repatriated, as defined in AJCA.
+During the second quarter of 2005, we completed our evaluation and determined that we would not benefit from the repatriation provisions provided by AJCA.
+Although AJCA also provides a special tax deduction related to our qualified production activity income, we will not benefit from this provision until our U.S. federal income tax loss carryforwards have been fully absorbed.
+AJCA's transitional rules applicable to the extraterritorial income exclusion regime will apply to us through 2006.